scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 #### Token rules
 A [**Token**](compiler/model/package.scala#L91-L94) is defined as `case class Token(index: Option[Int], id: Id, amount: Long)`.
+The main rule to follow here is that if `index` is missing then `id` cannot be a target.
+This is because the token index must be somehow determinable (either via an explicit `index` field or by matching the tokenId of a pointer.)

-The following give some examples of token definitions:
+To illustrate this, the following are some valid token definitions:
 1. `{"index":0, "id":{"name":"myTokenId"}, "amount":{"value":"otherTokenAmount"}}`.
    - Matches the token at index `0` if the amount is same as that of pointer `otherTokenAmount`.
    - Creates a new target called `myTokenId` with the matched tokenId.